AWS Single Sign-On and AWS Organizations

 You can enable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs.

-Disabling trusted access with AWS SSO
+Disabling trusted access with IAM Identity Center

 For information about the permissions needed to disable trusted access, see Permissions required to disable trusted access.

-You can disable trusted access using only the Organizations tools.
+You can only disable trusted access using the Organizations tools.

 You can disable trusted access by using either the AWS Organizations console, by running an Organizations AWS CLI command, or by calling an Organizations API operation in one of the AWS SDKs.